ICP-HUBS-DevRels-Syndicate/awesome-education-hub/README.md

 ## Courses

+*Courses that teach about ICP and it's capabilities, helping developers understand about key features.*

 TODO: to be checked and implemented
 Please see at least, Dacade, Mexico Hub courses, Motoko Bootcamp, Spanish ICP Bootcamp, Bulgaria Bootcamp, Raise In, Elna Bootcamp, Cpp Bootcamp.